-Whether the companies are private or public, shareholders are demanding a vision for the future.
-How will these old, inflexible companies survive in industries facing disruption from scrappy, nimble, three person startups with zero budget that are miraculously gaining market share?
+Shareholders and board members are demanding a vision for the future and an innovation strategy to get there.
+Regardless of whether the company is public or private, the story is the same.
+How will these old, inflexible companies survive in industries facing disruption from scrappy, nimble, three person startups?
+How are those zero budget startups miraculously gaining market share?

-Blockbuster CEO Jim Keyes, speaking to the Motley Fool in 2008 said, “Neither RedBox nor Netflix are even on the radar screen in terms of competition.”
+In 2008, Blockbuster CEO Jim Keyes said, “Neither RedBox nor Netflix are even on the radar screen in terms of competition.”
 Fortunately, most legacy companies have learned from Blockbuster and Kodak that to stay competitive, companies need to innovate or the revenue will plummet.

 So what’s a CEO to do?
 “Our strategy is to innovate.”